-You could be amazed at how easy it is to forget about your water heater’s age, or how challenging it can be to recognize an issue before it creates a big leak.
+You could be surprised at how easy it is to be unaware of your water heater’s age, or how challenging it can be to recognize a problem before it causes a big leak.

 Here are five likely signs it may be time to replace your water heater in Longmont.